CREW-Brussels/CHORUS/README.md

 # CHORUS

-CHORUS Animation Subsystem is a group of tools that help creating a bridge between the performers and multiple animation possibilities.
-Either the performer wishes to duplicate themselves, record and replay animation on an avatar, or incorporate any avatar, the possibilities are endless.
+The _CHORUS Animation Subsystem_ is a set of tools that help bridge the gap between performers and a variety of animation possibilities.
+Whether the performers want to duplicate themselves, record and play an animation on an avatar, or incorporate any avatar, the possibilities are endless.

-> As an analogy, imagine you are recording a video (using a **recorder**): you record and then it creates a track (a file) composed of multiple frames (numbers).
-A precise frame is called a cue point and acts as a bookmark.
+> As an analogy, imagine you are recording a video (using a **recorder**): you record and then it creates a **track** (a file) composed of multiple frames (numbers).
+A precise frame is called a **cue point** and acts as a **bookmark**.
 Once this video is recorded, you can open a video player to read and watch this track.
 You are then using a **player**.
 That is basically what we are doing using Chorus Subsystem.

 ***
+Prerequesites:

+* Your project must contain a Skeletal Mesh Actor, or you have a skinned FBX character to import into Unreal Engine.
+If you don't have any, you can always use our Skeletal Mesh SKM_Manu in our XR utilities template (link coming) or create one using Blender and a Plugin such as [Auto-Rig Pro](https://www.lucky3d.fr/auto-rig-pro/doc/).
+Documentation on this topic is available online!

-Download [CHORUS Plugin](https://github.com/CREW-Brussels/CHORUS/releases) and put it in the Unreal Plugins Folder of your project
+* Download [CHORUS Plugin](https://github.com/CREW-Brussels/CHORUS/releases) and put it in the Unreal Plugins Folder of your project
 (Don't forget to activate it in the plugins section)